Musée de la Vie romantique: Property

 The main pavilion, an 1830s hôtel particulier, was the Paris base of the Dutch-born painter Ary Scheffer, one of the prominent artists of the time, close to King Louis-Philippe and his family.
-For decades, Scheffer and his daughter hosted Friday-evening salons, among the most famous in La Nouvelle Athènes.
+For decades, Scheffer and his daughter Cornélia hosted Friday-evening salons, among the most famous in La Nouvelle Athènes.
 George Sand used to come as a neighbour with Frédéric Chopin, meeting Eugène Delacroix, Jean-Auguste-Dominique Ingres, Alphonse de Lamartine, Franz Liszt, Gioacchino Rossini and singer Pauline Viardot.
 Later in the century, Charles Dickens, Ivan Turgueniev, and Charles Gounod attended regularly.

 The property remained in private hands and passed by descent until 1982 when it became a museum, under the name of "Musée Renan-Scheffer".
 After an extensive renovation conducted by Jacques Garcia under the direction of Anne-Marie de Brem, it reopened in 1987 as "Musée de la Vie romantique".
 Daniel Marchesseau, conservateur général du Patrimoine, was appointed director in November 1998.
 For 13 years, he developed an ambitious program of exhibitions and acquisitions.
 Attendance has widely grown, from 18.000 visitors a year (1998) to 145.000 in 2010.
 He retired in winter 2013.
 His successor, Jérôme Farigoule, was appointed in September 2013.